 Permit Shield

-(1) Except as provided in this division, the Department must expressly include in an Oregon Title V Operating Permit a provision stating that compliance with the conditions of the permit will be deemed compliance with any applicable requirements as of the date of permit issuance, provided that:
+(1) Except as provided in this division, DEQ must expressly include in an Oregon Title V Operating Permit a provision stating that compliance with the conditions of the permit will be deemed compliance with any applicable requirements as of the date of permit issuance, provided that:

 (a) Such applicable requirements are included and are specifically identified in the permit; or

-(b) The Department, in acting on the permit application or revision, determines in writing that other requirements specifically identified are not applicable to the source, and the permit includes the determination or a concise summary thereof.
+(b) DEQ, in acting on the permit application or revision, determines in writing that other requirements specifically identified are not applicable to the source, and the permit includes the determination or a concise summary thereof.

 (2) An Oregon Title V Operating Permit that does not expressly state that a permit shield exists will be presumed not to provide such a shield.

-(3) Changes made to a permit in accordance with OAR 340-218-0150(1)(h) and OAR 340-218-0180 will be shielded.
+(3) Changes made to a permit using OAR 340-218-0150(1)(h) and OAR 340-218-0180 will be shielded.

 (4) Nothing in this rule or in any Oregon Title V Operating Permit may alter or affect the following: